tanvir-git/odoo-documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing.rst

      automatically included in the PDF document that is sent.
    - The formats available depend on the country registered in your company's :guilabel:`General Information`.
-   - Odoo supports the **Peppol BIS Billing 3.0** format that can be used via existing access points.
+   - CoquiAPPs supports the **Peppol BIS Billing 3.0** format that can be used via existing access points.

 Add new formats to a database created before July 2022